Flag of Friesland

+The Frisian flag is probably the best known and most recognizable Dutch provincial flag.
+It flies abundantly during (inter)national skating competitions and is also used by one of the largest and oldest dairy producers.
+Moreover, the design is the basis of the home jerseys of the football clubs SC Heerenveen and the Blauhúster Dakkapel.

 Symbolism

 The seven red seeblatts (or pompeblêden, as they are called in West Frisian) are a reference to the Frisian "sea countries" in the Middle Ages: independent regions along the coast from Alkmaar to the Weser who were allied against the Vikings.
 There were never precisely seven distinct regions, but the number seven probably has the connotation "many."
 Some sources hold, however, that there have been seven Frisian lands: West Friesland, Westergoa, Eastergoa, Hunsingo, Fivelingo, Emsingo, and Jeverland.

 The pompeblêden are used in other related flags such as the flag of the Ommelanden in neighbouring Groningen Province, a historically Frisian area, and for a proposed pan-Frisia flag put forth by the Groep fan Auwerk.

 History

 In the 13th century, a flag with pompeblêdden is described in the Middle High German epic poem Gudrunlied: